thekaushikls/Sage/Sage/index.md

 ---
 ### Logs
 #### 2024
+19 July 2024
+>	I was too busy researching about food - what to eat, and how to eat it.
+I forgot to cook any.
+Ironic.
+---
 10 July 2024
 >	"**If you want to go fast, go alone.
 If you want to go far, go together.**"
     <br>I think with the [CoDe Collective](https://www.linkedin.com/groups/14452006/) community, it is better to go together even if things take their time.
 Going together will help other collaborators take ownership of the community.
 If I want to go fast, I should work on my CAADRIA2025 research paper.